namehash/ens-normalize-python/README.md

         # Other disallowed sequences might be found even after applying this suggestion.
 ```

-You can attempt conversion of disallowed names into normalized names:
+You can attempt conversion of disallowed names into normalized names using `ens_cure`.
+This algorithm can “cure” many normalization errors that would fail `ens_normalize`.
+This can be useful in some situations.
+For example, if a user input fails `ens_normalize`, a user could be prompted with a more helpful error message such as: “Did you mean curedname.eth?”.

+Some names are not curable.
+For example, if it is challenging to provide a specific normalization suggestion that might be needed to replace a disallowed sequence.

+Note: This function is *NOT* a part of the ENS Normalization Standard.

 ```python
 from ens_normalize import ens_cure